ariaandika/js-how-to/src/rpc/readme.md

 - data, is request body
 - state, is request time data, represented as locals in event

-todo

-- client currently harcoded to have query and mutate function
-- event locals currently hard coded as type

 maybe

-- should one route have multiple method ?
+- should one route have multiple method ? no, we must provide 2 input
+- should we modify the Procedure instead of creating new Route,
+  and just use typescript to map the object type
+  ! we cant, because no path defined in the procedure

 ```ts